Here are some tips for setting up your Australian company.

 Your lawyer may also check other resources for your domain name availability.

-They may also check if there are other international operators using your name and their industry and let you know about these.
+They may also check if there are other international operators using your name and their industry and let you know about these and any risks.

 Namechk is one of many services available to help you check your name availability before you give your company name list to a lawyer.